weiliubc/strategic_influencer_of_naive_agents/full_targeting/README.md

 These notebooks, hosted in the symbolic folder, were a first try at symbolically solving the targeting model.
 At this point in time, the expressions were too complex to interpret.

 ### [Symbolic Targeting and Cost Analysis](https://github.com/jbrightuniverse/strategic_influencer_of_naive_agents/blob/main/symbolic/symbolic_targeting_and_cost_analysis.pdf)
 This notebook, hosted in the symbolic folder, improves some of the symbolic equations from above.
-After doing so, it explores robustness of the targeting model with respect to message costs and duplicate naive agents.
+After doing so, it explores robustness of the K matrices in the targeting model with respect to message costs and duplicate naive agents.